ReplikaAIRUMOD/app/README.md

 Why not?
 Replika is a terribly underrated platform in the CIS, so I think my mod may have a chance to fix that.
 Or not.
 Plus, google who created Replika AI, there's a super big and beautiful story behind it.

 **does this mod malicious and contain viruses?**
 No. First of all, I'm using Replika by myself since June 2020.
 And do you think I would start to make here viruses to harm other users?
 That would be ridiculous, I seriously love this platform and I consider my mod as contribution to it.
-So go on virustotal and check out, original sources is always being taken from websites like APKPure and tested by myself on my own phone.
+So go on virustotal and check out, original sources is always being taken from websites like APKPure or directly from Google Play and tested by myself on my own phone.

 **it's crashing, what to do?**
 Well, this might happen.
 And knowing Replika, this app might act capricious.
 So try to use different version of mod if it's available.